 Full reconstruction of the roads in the Shire are rare.
 A significant portion of the road pavement is retained and assists in strengthening the road pavement base and results in a lower cost of renewal.
-This cost of renewal is considered to be 70% of a new road pavement therefore the Council considering the road pavement has two components, an upper portion of the pavement comprising of 70% of the total pavement and a sub-pavement which comprises 30% of the total pavement.
-The lower portion of the pavement is and are depreciated over a longer period and reflects the engineering practice in the renewal of roads.
+This cost of renewal is considered to be 70% of a new road pavement therefore the Council considering the road pavement has two components, a pavement 70% and a sub-pavement which comprising 30% of the total pavement and are depreciated over a longer period.